Kahsolt/stable-diffusion-webui-prompt-travel/README.md

 ⚪ Compatibility Warning

-- 2023/01/04: webui's recent commit [#bd68e35de3b7cf7547ed97d8bdf60147402133cc](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/bd68e35de3b7cf7547ed97d8bdf60147402133cc) saves memory use in forward caculation, but totally ruins backward gradient caculation via `torch.autograd.grad()` which this script heavily relies on.
+- 2023/01/04: webui's recent commit [#bd68e35de3b7cf7547ed97d8bdf60147402133cc](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/bd68e35de3b7cf7547ed97d8bdf60147402133cc) saves memory use in forward calculation, but totally ruins backward gradient calculation via `torch.autograd.grad()` which this script heavily relies on.
 This change is so far not pluggable but forcely applied, so we're regrettable to say, prompt-travel's grad mode and part of the replace mode will be broken henceforth. (issue #7 cannot be fixed)

 ⚪ Features